-- Siemens Abu Dhabi Polytechnic in Berlin (Siemens Technik Akademie), Germany.
+- SiemensAbu Dhabi Polytechnic in Berlin (Siemens Technik Akademie), Germany.
 Towards securing Siemens Certificate in Mechatronics - FESTO Didactic, Germany.
 Towards securing FESTO Certificate in Pneumatics, Hydraulics and Automation - ASET International Oil and Gas Training Abu Dhabi Polytechnic, Aberdeen, Scotland.
 Towards securing SQA Qualifications.

-Higher Diploma and Applied Bachelor in Information Security Engineering Technology Degree Requirements starting the second year, is designed to develop the basic principles of three information security specializations, namely, software security, network and cyber security, and systems/servers security administration.
+Higher Diploma and Applied Bachelor in Information Security Engineering Technology Degree Requirements

+In the first year of the programme, general mathematics, science, English language, humanities, engineering fundamentals, and an introduction to information technology and security industry courses will be offered to prepare solid ground for the students for their subsequent years of study that involve both On-the-Job Training (OJT) and On-the-Job Performance (OJP).
+The Higher Diploma programme, starting the second year, is designed to develop the basic principles of three information security specializations, namely, software security, network and cyber security, and systems/servers security administration.
 The third and fourth quarters of the second year are handled by the On-the-Job Training (In-House Training) to engage the students in theoretical and on-campus training on secure software development, network security, and servers security administration.
 At the first quarter of the third year, graduation project selection and preparation will take place.
 All students are required to complete a third year graduation project based on their selection on one of the offered topics of specializations.
 The second and third quarters of the third year is devoted to the On-the-Job Performance (Field training) based on their selected specialization.
 Abu Dhabi Polytechnic will host specialized training labs.
-By the last quarter of this year, students will use the experience gained at the OJT and OJP to finish their third year graduation project.
-Students who finish all requirements will receive their higher diploma certificate along with their professional licenses.
+By the last quarter of this year, students who finish all requirements will receive their higher diploma certificate along with their professional licenses.
 Students can perform degree articulation to obtain the bachelor of engineering technology for students with high achievements in the higher diploma.
 A total of 180 credit hours is required for the Higher Diploma in Information Security Engineering Technology (HDISET).
 These 180 credit hours are fully prescribed under the following academic areas: